Sébastien Loeb: 2006

-But the Frenchman's bridesmaid status was not to last, and racking up a triumph on the ensuing Rally Mexico – the first of five on the trot that season – propelled him into a championship lead he was never to lose.
+But Loeb's bridesmaid status was not to last, and racking up a triumph on the ensuing Rally Mexico – the first of five on the trot that season – propelled him into a championship lead he was never to lose.
 He tied Carlos Sainz's record number of 26 individual rally victories in August with a fifth consecutive victory in Germany.
 With his subsequent victory in Japan, the world record of 27 victories and counting eventually became his.
 His victory in Cyprus put him on the verge of a third consecutive World Rally Championship title.

 Shortly after, Loeb broke his right humerus in a mountain-biking accident near his home in Switzerland, causing him to miss the last four rallies of the season (Turkey, Australia, New Zealand and Wales).
 In spite of this, Loeb had accumulated such a huge point lead before Turkey that Marcus Grönholm's failure to finish third or better in Australia handed Loeb the 2006 championship crown by one point.
 He received the news at home via an Internet video link to the rally HQ.
 Due to the time difference, he made do with early morning coffee instead of the customary champagne, calling the whole experience "strange".

 In 2022, on the WRC Backstories Podcast with Becs Williams, Loeb revealed that he even considered to co-drive for Colin McRae for the rest of the season due to the injury.
 As co-drivers themselves scored points, Loeb could have possibly scored points for himself as a driver to try and win the title.
 The plan never came to fruition though as Grönholm's crash meant Loeb won the title anyway.